Uncover the Top 12 Must-See Sights

 Wednesday street market at Piegut-Pluvier

-Lining the pretty streets of this quaint village is an important market that has been held here on Wednesday mornings since 1642.
-Today it's one of the largest markets in South West France where you will find everything from artisan foods, arts and crafts, clothes, plants and even livestock.
+A WEEKLY MARKET lines the pretty streets of the quaint village of Piegut Pluvier, and has been held here on Wednesday mornings since 1642.
+Today, it's one of the largest markets in South West France, where you will find everything from artisan foods and arts and crafts to clothes, plants, and even livestock.

-It's a great place to join the locals or maybe just watch from a cafe viewpoint.
-You will find a superb selection of regional items not only from the Dordogne but as it sits on the border of the Charente, products from that region too including the fragrant Charante melons.
-For guests who fly, don't forget the gite has its own coolbox, perfect for lunch treats!
+It's a great place to join the locals or maybe watch from a cafe viewpoint.
+You will find a superb selection of regional items not only from the Dordogne but also, as it sits on the border of the Charente, products from that region, including the fragrant Charentaise melons.
+For guests who fly, don't forget Beaux Souvenirs has its own coolbox, perfect for lunch treats!

 The spectacular Chateau Jumilhac